I love the Appalachian Trail, but on weekends and in the summer time, it can feel really crowded.

 One of the motivations for this new trail is to provide hikers with a far more remote experience through the Western Appalachian Mountains.
 Like the AT, the trail is non-motorized, primitive, and is being built and maintained by local hiking and volunteer-based stewardship organizations.

 In August of 2007 a new organization was incorporated under Virginia law to manage and promote the Great Eastern Trail.
 Consisting of representatives from the nine states through which the trail passes, it is comprised of volunteers from trail organizations that are working to complete the trail including the Alabama Hiking Trail Society, the Alabama Trails Association, the American Hiking Society, the Chattanooga Hiking Club, the Cumberland Trail Conference, the Finger Lakes Trail Conference, the Florida Trail Association, the Friends of Green Ridge, the Georgia Pinhoti Trail Association, the Keystone Trails Association, the Mid State Trail Association, the National Park Service Rivers, Trails & Conservation Assistance program, the North Country Trail Association, the Pine Mountain Trail Conference, the Potomac Appalachian Trail Club, the Standing Stone Trail Club, and the West Virginia Scenic Trails Association.
-For more information about how to become involved contain one of these organization nearest you.
+For more information about how to become involved contact one of these organization nearest you.

 Several sections are still slated for further development however, so now is your chance to get a head start on future thru-hikers!